mathiasrichter/shapiro/README.md

 7. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: application/ld+json'` to get JSON-LD from a schema in the content dir
 8. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: text/turtle'` to get JSON-LD from a schema in the content dir.

-Make sure you run `python shapiro_server.py --help`for a full reference of command line parameters (host, port, content dir, log level, default mime type, features, ignore namespaces, index directory).
+Make sure you run `python shapiro_server.py --help`for a full reference of command line parameters (host, port, content dir, log level, default mime type, features, ignore namespaces, index directory, and if needed ssl-parameters).